Fdoll26/GeniusInnovationLabProject1/docs/APP_GUIDE.md

 # Multi-API Research – App Guide

-This document explains how the app works, how to run it, and why certain technical choices were made.
+This document explains how the app works and how to run it.
 It is based on the Speckit design docs in `specs/001-multi-api-research/` and the current implementation in `app/`.

+For rationale/tradeoffs, see `docs/DESIGN_DECISIONS.md`.

 ## What The App Does